mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 ### Identify Empty USB Device

 After running the commands above, and before inserting a new empty USB device, you want to clearly identify the devices currently on your system.
-This will help to make sure you don’t mistakenly wipe-out a different device.
+This will help to make sure you don't mistakenly wipe-out a different device.

 Run the following command and examine the output: